AdobeDocs/commerce-events/src/pages/get-started/module-development.md

    The left navigation contains a list of enabled modules on your system.
 Click on a module name to display a list of supported events.
 When you select an event, the main panel of the Admin displays the event's payload.

-*  The `bin/magento events:list:all` command returns all the supported events in the specified module.
+*  The `bin/magento events:list:all` command returns all the detectable supported events in the specified module.
 Once you know the name of the event, you can use the `events:info` command to return its payload.

 ## Register events